NRMs and Cultural Group Evolution

 Göbekli Tepe is the site of the world’s oldest temple (8000 BCE), which recent findings reveal housed a skull cult (Greski et al 2017).
 The site seems to have been built by foragers; which is astounding coordinative feat, especially since its construction would have required some 500 people working in tandem.
 The site attracted worshippers from up to 90 miles away, and the traffic it generated plausibly smoothed the way for the first cities.
 More significantly, the site is 20 miles away from Karaca Dağ, the site where wheat was domesticated for the first time.
 Would the Neolithic Agricultural Revolution have been possible without the advent of organized religion?

 While not conclusive, Göbekli Tepe is precisely the kind of site we would expect to find if religious innovations were to precede social ratcheting events.
 But the Big Gods hypothesis is also consistent with religious innovations occurring afterwards too.
-Indeed, Whitehouse et al (2019) suggests that moralizing gods tend to evolve after group expansion, playing a protective role over social gains.
+Do megasocieties cause (protective) Big Gods, or do Big Gods enable megasocieties?
+While Whitehouse et al (2021) argue the former, Breheim et al (2021) argue the latter.

 Big Gods & Societal Outcomes

 How do we know that moralizing religion played a role in sociopolitical development?
 The first place to look would be at large historical & anthropological datasets, gleaned from the early qualitative ethnographies.

 - Seshat: The Global History Databank

 - Ethnographic Atlas (EA) has data for 1267 societies; and Standard Cross-Cultural Sample (SCCS); a 186 society sample of EA